-WASHINGTON, April 9 (Reuters) - Defense Secretary Chuck Hagel has told his German and Italian counterparts the Pentagon plans spent about $310 million to help fund the final year of development of Lockheed Martin's MEADS missile defense system, a spokeswoman said on Tuesday.
+WASHINGTON (Reuters) - Defense Secretary Chuck Hagel has told his German and Italian counterparts the Pentagon plans to spend about $310 million to help fund the final year of development of Lockheed Martin's MEADS missile defense system, a spokeswoman said on Tuesday.

 The funding, included in the 2013 defense appropriation passed by Congress last month, aims to help bring the program to a close and collect the information learned so it can be used in the future, Pentagon spokesman Maureen Schumann said.

 The final year's development work includes an intercept flight test against a ballistic missile target in late 2013.

 "Funding for MEADS allows us to fulfill our commitment with our allied participants, the German and Italian ministers of defense, to bring the MEADS development program to a sound and orderly conclusion," she said in a statement.

 U.S. lawmakers initially blocked final U.S. funding for MEADS when they passed a bill authorizing temporary military spending late last year, arguing that they did not want to pay any more for a program the Pentagon has decided not to use.

 Top U.S. defense officials and their counterparts in Germany and Italy had warned Congress that cutting off funding for the program could cause problems between Washington and its allies, who have spent a combined $4 billion on the program to date, and would have triggered steep termination fees.